AP-GP/Beam_Structural_Load_Computational_Tool/README.md

   Generate shear force and bending moment distributions.
   Visualise results using plotted diagrams.

+ **Future Additions**
+  Graphical User Interface (GUI) for the code.
+  Loads described as functions not as shapes.
+  More types of supported beams

 **Author:**
 Developed by Ayaan — a Mechanical Engineering student at UNSW with interests in structural systems, quantitative analysis, and engineering applications of Python.